Mission

 Joyfully accepting hardships for the glory of God.

-Every diocesan Kalolsavam edition, Mekhala gathering, and missionary outreach is powered by volunteers formed through CML circles.
-The league links parishes, schools, and families so missionary discipleship becomes a shared lifestyle.
+Every diocesan Kalolsavam edition, Mekhala convention, and parish mission is powered by youth leaders formed in CML.
+The league links parishes, schools, and families so missionary work becomes a shared lifestyle.

 Prayer, catechesis, and practical service come together through Kalolsavam, Mekhala conventions, retreats, and continual mentoring.